programmaman/adaptable-transfer-learning/readme.md

 Hopefully easily applyable to downstream tasks with less training

 Research question, does utilizing Graph structural properties subsume transfer learning tasks

+Try to build a loss function that has a high value when the model is wromg